Home Humira Lawsuits

 However, the drug company allegedly waited almost two years before sending letters to doctors about the risk.
 Records show Abbott didn’t update its black box warning until November 2009 and didn’t send a warning letter to doctors about the risk until May 17, 2010.

-As a result, people are filing lawsuits that accuse the company of failing to adequately warn about the drug’s unrecognized, drug-induced fungal infections even after receiving reports of patient deaths.
+As a result, people filed lawsuits that accused the company of failing to adequately warn about the drug’s unrecognized, drug-induced fungal infections even after receiving reports of patient deaths.

 First Fungal Infection Trial